Melbourne Staff Band: Tours

 Melbourne Staff Band have undertaken many tours since its conception.
 The Band's first interstate visit was to Adelaide to coincide with the third visit of General William Booth to Australia in 1899.
 The band travelled to Adelaide by boat.
 It was reported that "the spirited playing, perfect harmony and brilliant execution of the music are the talk and admiration of the city, and everywhere they have gone the lads have won golden opinions for themselves.
 The fact that they paid their own fares has also been favourably commented on."

 The first overseas trip that the Band made was a 16-day trip to New Zealand in 1959.
 Since then the Band has toured America, Canada, the United Kingdom, France, Belgium, and Germany.

 The band

 All the bandsmen and women are members of The Salvation Army and are actively involved in their local Salvation Army Corps, many holding leadership positions within those Corps.

-The Band is currently under the baton of Musical Director Ken Waterworth.
+The Band is currently under the baton of Bandmaster Mark Hamilton.